Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Introduction

-The most timely application of interplanetary radio tracking is, without a doubt, the detection of gravitational wave (GW) signals.
-The idea of detecting GWs in the Doppler tracking data of planetary missions has a rich history, and has been attempted previously with \textit{Pioneer 11} \citep{pioneer11}, the \textit{Galileo}--\textit{Ulysses}--\textit{Mars} \textit{Observer} coincidence experiment \citep{galileo, ulysses}, and \textit{Cassini} \citep{cassini92, godtierpaper,2003ApJ...599..806A}, albeit without any successful detection candidates due to insufficient sensitivity.
-As first highlighted in \citet{soyuer2021}, the prospective UOP offers an exceptional opportunity compared to the previous attempts due to a longer spacecraft cruise, a longer detector arm and potentially improved radio technology.\footnote{Recently, there was another proposal to use tracking of satellites to Mars to improve the study at GWs with frequencies from $10^{-4}$ Hz to $10^{-1}$ Hz \citep{2024arXiv240206096B}.
-As compared to our proposal, these constraints are too weak to be relevant for known sources, while they will be largely superseded in the future by LISA \citep{redbook}.}
+Several works have highlighted how the UOP's long cruise may instead provide unique opportunities for \textit{non-Uranian science}.
+Prospects include the possible measurement of the local dark matter content in the Solar system~\citep{2006sereno,zwick2022}, as well as the localisation of the hypothetical Planet 9 in the sky~\citep{bucko2023}.
+The opportunity to take such measurements is afforded by the presence of a radio link between the spacecraft and the Earth, which would allow one to closely monitor changes in the spacecraft's velocity and reconstruct deviations from the expected mission trajectory.
+Above all, the most timely application of interplanetary radio tracking is arguably the detection of gravitational wave (GW) signals.
+The idea of detecting GWs in the Doppler tracking data of planetary missions has a rich history and has been attempted previously with \textit{Pioneer 11}~\citep{pioneer11}, the \textit{Galileo}--\textit{Ulysses}--\textit{Mars} \textit{Observer} coincidence experiment~\citep{galileo, ulysses}, and \textit{Cassini}~\citep{cassini92, godtierpaper,2003ApJ...599..806A,2006armstrong}, albeit without any successful detection candidates due to insufficient sensitivity.
+As first highlighted in Ref.~\cite{soyuer2021}, the prospective UOP offers an exceptional opportunity compared to the previous attempts due to a longer-duration spacecraft cruise, a longer detector arm, and potentially improved radio technology.\footnote{Recently, there was another proposal to use tracking of satellites to Mars to study GWs of frequencies from $10^{-4}$ Hz to $10^{-1}$ Hz~\citep{2024arXiv240206096B}.
+As compared to our proposal, these constraints are too weak to be relevant for known sources, and they will be largely superseded in the future by LISA~\citep{redbook}.}